Debt Negotiations

 Debt negotiations could be an option if you mostly owe unsecured debt:

-Those are all debts that a professional debt resolution company could help with.
+Those are all debts that a professional debt relief company could help with.

-A debt resolution company wouldn't be able to help you negotiate secured debts, utility bills, taxes, or lawsuits.
+A debt relief company wouldn't be able to help you negotiate secured debts, utility bills, taxes, or lawsuits.

 Leave debt behind, so you can move forward